vinukohshawenn/deeplearningexperiments/oxford-cnn/README.md

 is expected on a 37-class fine-grained dataset with a small training set and only 5 epochs per run, and is a useful discussion point for the report's Discussion Questions (Section 15).

-## What's still left for the student to do

-The Section 14 "Required Inference for Plots" convention and the Section 15/16 discussion questions and additional exercise are intentionally left as open write-in tasks — those call for the student's own reasoning, not just a restatement of numbers.
-Short inference paragraphs have already been added under each plot/table to jump-start that discussion, but the discussion questions themselves are unanswered.